III Armored Corps: 21st century

 In 2001, the corps was composed of the 1st Cavalry Division and the 4th Infantry Division as well as the 3rd Armored Cavalry Regiment and the 13th Corps Support Command.
 However, with realignment of the US Army and the return of several formations from Europe, the corps took command of the 1st Infantry Division and the 1st Armored Division as well, both of these units having been transferred from V Corps in Germany.

 The corps headquarters saw its first combat deployment since the Second World War in 2004, when it deployed to Iraq for Operation Iraqi Freedom.
 There, III Corps headquarters assumed duties as Headquarters Multi-National Corps – Iraq, relieving V Corps.
 III Corps served as the administrative command for 2,500 soldiers of the Multi-National Force – Iraq command element, providing operational direction into 2005, when it was returned to Fort Hood, relieved by XVIII Airborne Corps.
 III Corps has for many years participated in an exchange program which sees a Canadian Army officer appointed as a deputy commanding general.
 Notably, Peter Devlin deployed with the corps to Iraq in 2005.

 III Corps Artillery was inactivated on 8 September 2006.
 Henceforth the field artillery brigades, soon to become Fires Brigades, would be assigned to the corps and division headquarters directly.

-In 2007, the corps returned to Iraq for a second time to serve as commanding headquarters for Multi-National Corps Iraq.
+In December 2006, the corps returned to Iraq for a second time to serve as commanding headquarters for Multi-National Corps Iraq.
 During this 15-month deployment, the corps took command of the force at its largest with Iraq War troop surge.
 The corps conducted a similar mission to its first deployment, focusing on providing personnel management, training, communications, convoy escort, and other duties to support the commanding elements of Multi-National Force Iraq.
 III Corps fulfilled this mission until February 2008, when it returned home, again relieved by XVIII Airborne Corps.

 In 2009, the corps began a number of training initiatives with the Republic of Korea Army.
 These included Operation Key Resolve, a command post exercise simulating major, high intensity combat operations.
 The exercises were held in Yongin, South Korea.
 These operations were designed to keep the corps familiar with commanding during large-scale conventional warfare, as opposed to counter-insurgency tactics it employed during its two tours in Iraq.
 Upon return to the United States, the corps conducted similar exercises at Fort Hood.

 On 5 November 2009, a gunman opened fire in the Soldier Readiness Center of Fort Hood, killing 13 people and wounding 30 others.
 Nidal Hasan, a Muslim U.S. Army major and psychiatrist, was alleged to be the gunman.
-He was felled and then arrested by civilian police officers Sergeant Mark Todd and Sergeant Kimberly Munley.
+He was shot several times and then arrested by civilian police officers Sergeants Mark Todd and Kimberly Munley.
 Much of the subsequent investigation was handled by III Corps, as the soldiers killed were under the corps' chain of command.